-Meteora is one of Greece's great treasures, and certainly if you walk between them you'll be taking one of the world's best walks.
+Meteora is one of Greece's great treasures, and certainly if you walk the footpaths between them you'll be taking one of the world's most spectacular walks.

-The scenery here is spectacular, and it's difficult to imagine how much desire to escape persecution there had to be to build Meteora's almost inaccessible monasteries.
+The scenery here is weirdly awesome, and it's difficult to imagine how much desire to escape persecution there had to be to build Meteora's almost inaccessible monasteries.

 The Meteora is a rock formation in central Greece hosting one of the largest and most precipitously built complexes of Eastern Orthodox monasteries, second in importance only to Mount Athos.
 The six monasteries are built on immense natural pillars and hill-like rounded boulders that dominate the local area.
 It is located near the town of Kalambaka at the northwestern edge of the Plain of Thessaly near the Pineios river and Pindus Mountains. ~ Wikipedia

 See if you can find them in the map below.
 It's not hard, they're marked for you.

 Sketch Map of Meteora Monastery Locations and Trails

 Meteora monasteries grew out of the need to avoid Turkish persecution during the occupation in the 14th century.
 Monks had inhabited caves in Meteora since the 11th century, but the inaccessible peaks provided relative safety for Greek Orthodox monks.
 Until recently, access to the monasteries was by rope ladders and baskets.
 Today the monasteries are all connected by a series of paths and roads, the major ones shown on the map (there are many more footpaths than are shown).